 - It is possible to automatically specify the flow rate and concentration of mobile phase and the oven temperature after analysis finishes.
-Refer to Configure the System to Shut Down after Analysis on page 64. - For information about storing a used column, refer to the instruction manual provided with the column or contact the manufacturer. - If a buffer solution was used as the mobile phase, then rinse the flow cell with HPLC-grade water after the analysis finishes.
-Dried buffer solution forms crystals, which clog the flow line, cause wear on parts, or leave residue in the flow cell. - When replacing the mobile phase with a new mobile phase, or when mixing mobile phases, it might be necessary to replacement with another solvent first, to prevent precipitation and emulsion.
-Refer to Precautions when Replacing the Mobile Phase on page 97.
+Refer to Configure the System to Shut Down after Analysis. - For information about storing a used column, refer to the instruction guide provided with the column or contact the manufacturer. - When replacing the mobile phase with a new mobile phase, or when mixing mobile phases, it might be necessary to replace with another solvent first, to prevent precipitation and emulsion.
+Refer to Precautions when Replacing the Mobile Phase.

-Table 6-1 Examples of Solvent Combinations That Should Not be Replaced or Mixed Directly
+Table 5-1 Examples of Solvent Combinations That Should Not be Replaced or MixedDirectly

-Solvent Combination Possible Problem Recommended Action Water and mobile Phase with a low dielectric constant (Hexane, chloroform, and so on) Emulsion and separation Replace the solvent with isopropanol or acetone.
-Buffer solution and organic solvent (Methanol, acetonitrile, tetrahydrofuran, and so on) Precipitation Replace the solvent with HPLC-grade water.
+Solvent Combination Possible Problem Recommended Action Water and mobile phase with a low dielectric constant (hexane, chloroform, and so on) Emulsion and separation Replace the solvent with isopropanol.
+Buffer solution and organic solvent (methanol, acetonitrile, tetrahydrofuran, and so on) Precipitation Replace the solvent with HPLC-grade water.
 Nitric acid and alcohol Reaction Replace the solvent with HPLC-grade water.

 - 1. Press Pump to stop pumping. - 2.
 Put the suction tubing for the mobile phase into a reservoir bottle with column sealing liquid and then set the bottle on the reservoir tray. - 3.
 Purge the mobile phase port to which the suction tubing in the previous step is connected.
-Refer to Perform an Autopurge on page 77. - 4.
+Refer to Perform an Autopurge. - 4.
 Configure the pump settings.

-Figure 6-1 Pump Settings
+Figure 5-1 Pump Settings

-Table 6-2 Pump Settings
+Table 5-2 Pump Settings